mlajtos/moniel/README.md

 Tensor -> layer/dp // feed input into the DotProduct of the "layer" scope layer/act -> Softmax // feed output of the "layer" scope into another node
 ```
-Scopes are more powerful when they define proper **Input-Output boundary**:
+Metanodes are more powerful when they define proper **Input-Output boundary**:
 ```
-/layer1{
+layer1:{
     RandomNormal(shape=784x1000) -> weigths:Variable
     [in:Input,weigths] -> DotProduct -> ReLU -> out:Output
 }

-/layer2{
+layer2:{
     RandomNormal(shape=1000x10) -> weigths:Variable
     [in:Input,weigths] -> DotProduct -> ReLU -> out:Output
 }

-layer1 -> layer2 // connect scopes directly
+// connect scopes directly
+layer1 -> layer2
 ```
-If scopes have identical structure, we can create a **reusable block** and use it as a normal node:
+If metanodes have identical structure, we can create a **reusable metanode** and use it as a normal node:
 ```
 +ReusableLayer(shape = 1x1){
 	RandN(shape = shape) -> w:Var